OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Chain Reactions: Any ability that triggers another effect creates a new EffectRequest and pushes it to the top of the stack, ensuring it is resolved next.
 Part 4: Presentation Layer (UI)
 4.1 UI Component Blueprints

+**ResultsPopup.tscn**: A modal popup used to display the outcome of an event, like the flashcard mini-game.
+*   **Structure:** A `PanelContainer` with a `VBoxContainer` holding a `%TitleLabel`, a `%MessageLabel`, and a `%ConfirmButton`.
+It must also include a `BackgroundBlocker`.
+*   **Logic (`ResultsPopup.gd`):** The script will have a `populate(title: String, message: String, button_text: String)` method.
+When the `%ConfirmButton` is pressed, the popup emits a `results_acknowledged` signal and then calls `queue_free()` on itself.

-GachaBallView.tscn / SlotView.tscn:
+**GachaBallView.tscn / SlotView.tscn**:
-Metadata: Must store the ball_uuid: String of the instance it represents.
+*   **Metadata:** Must store the ball_uuid: String of the instance it represents.
-Behavior: Listens for instance_* signals to update its appearance and position.
+*   **Behavior:** Listens for instance_* signals to update its appearance and position.

-DiscardPileWindow.tscn: A modal window opened by WindowManager in response to display_discard_pile_requested.
+**DiscardPileWindow.tscn**: A modal window opened by WindowManager in response to display_discard_pile_requested.

-Reward.tscn: The content scene for displaying post-battle reward choices.
+**Reward.tscn**: The content scene for displaying post-battle reward choices.
-Structure: This scene follows the "Persistent Slots" pattern (Sec 4.5).
+*   **Structure:** This scene follows the "Persistent Slots" pattern (Sec 4.5).
 It must contain a HBoxContainer (%RewardChoicesContainer) which, at design time, holds three empty PanelContainer nodes that act as persistent slots.
 It also contains the %ConfirmSelectionButton and %TakeGoldButton.
-Logic: The Reward.gd script is responsible for populating the persistent slots.
+*   **Logic:** The Reward.gd script is responsible for populating the persistent slots.
 It will instantiate RewardChoiceView scenes and add them as children to the slots.
 It also manages the enabled/disabled state of the %ConfirmSelectionButton by listening to the selection_changed signal.

 RewardChoiceView.tscn: This scene is now simplified, as the complexity is handled by existing systems.
 Structure: The root node is a PanelContainer containing a single SlotView.tscn instance.